GlobalBoost/ord-globalboost/docs/src/guides/sat-hunting.md

 ### Searching for Rare Ordinals in a Wallet that Exports Multi-path Descriptors

 Some descriptors describe multiple paths in one descriptor using angle brackets, e.g., `<0;1>`.
-Multi-path descriptors are not yet supported by Bitcoin Core, so you'll first need to convert them into multiple descriptors, and then import those multiple descriptors into Bitcoin Core.
+Multi-path descriptors are not yet supported by GlobalBoost Core, so you'll first need to convert them into multiple descriptors, and then import those multiple descriptors into GlobalBoost Core.

 1. First get the multi-path descriptor from your wallet.
 It will look something like this: